BV-BRC/BV-BRC-Docs/docroot/user_guides/organisms_taxon/antimicrobial_resistance.md

     have come from the comment field at GenBank, or in a comment field from data provided by the data generator, or sample provider.
-In some cases, the comment has been provided by literature-based curation by the PATRIC team; in these cases, a link to the corresponding publication is also available.
+In some cases, the comment has been provided by literature-based curation by the BV-BRC team; in these cases, a link to the corresponding publication is also available.

 The Antimicrobial Resistance metadata field and the Antimicrobial